MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 An asset is something of value that an organization owns.
 Related definitions are [fixed asset](#fixed-asset) and [asset classification](#asset-classification).

-In [service to cash documentation](service-to-cash-overview.md), the term covers a physical object that service can be performed on, regardless of which organization owns it.
+In [service to cash documentation](service-to-cash-overview.md), the term covers a physical object that service can be performed on, regardless of the organization that owns it.

 ### Asset acquisition strategy